valeoai/VideoActionModel/inference/README.md

-# Neuro-NCAP evaluation
+# NeuroNCAP evaluation

+This folder contains the code to evaluate VaVAM with the NeuroNCAP benchmark.
+Please check out their [website](https://research.zenseact.com/publications/neuro-ncap/) for additional details.

+Note: we have forked the neuro-ncap repository to add new metrics to the evaluation pipeline.
+These metrics are detailed in our technical report.

+The following installation was derived from our usage:

+- We can not use docker on our SLURM cluster, so docker images are first build locally.
+- We follow NeuroNCAP and use singularity images on the cluster.

+You may need to adapt this installation guide to suit your needs.

 ## Local install part

-Tutorial to install NeuroNCAP.
 This is the first part that must be done on the local cluster to have access to docker.

 First define the base directory where to store all folder: